khalyomede/httpserver/README.md

 $ php httpserver -o
 ```
 ![php_httpserver_open](https://j.gifs.com/GZpg08.gif)
 Tells the script to open the web server to be available outside the loopback network.
-It basically sets the host parameters to `0.0.0.0`.
+It basically sets the host parameter to `0.0.0.0`.
 Default is `localhost`.
 ### Get the help manual
 ```shell
 $ php httpserver --help